 Royal Charger was sold for 55,000 pounds and stood at the Irish National Stud.
 While there he sired Happy Laughter (Irish 1000 Guineas), Royal Palm (Nunthorpe Stakes), Royal Duchy (Phoenix Stakes), and Sea Charger (Irish 2000 Guineas and St. Leger).
 He also sired Turn-To (Flamingo Stakes, Garden State Futurity) during this time.

-In 1951 Royal Charger was sold again, this time to Neil McCarthy for $300,000.00 to stand stud at Spendthrift Farm in Kentucky.
-He would go on to sire Idun (US champion filly at 2 & 3), Mongo (Champion Turf Horse), and Royal Orbit (Preakness Stakes).
-As a broodmare sire his daughters produced such notables as Crowned Prince (champion two year old in England), Tudor Queen (champion two year old in the US), and Majestic Prince (US Hall of Fame).
+In 1951 Royal Charger was sold again, this time to Neil McCarthy for $300,000 to stand stud at Spendthrift Farm in Kentucky.
+He would go on to sire Idun (U.S. champion filly at 2 & 3), Mongo (Champion Turf Horse), and Royal Orbit (Preakness Stakes).
+As a broodmare sire his daughters produced such notables as Crowned Prince (champion two year old in England), Tudor Queen (champion two year old in the U.S.), and Majestic Prince (U.S. Hall of Fame).

 It is through Turn-To where Royal Charger takes his place in many of today’s top pedigrees as Turn-To would sire the influential Hail to Reason who in turn sired Epsom Derby winner Roberto and Halo.
-From the latter two came additional great sires Brian’s Time and Sunday Silence, the latter being the sire of one of today’s top sires in Deep Impact.
+From the latter two came additional great sires Brian’s Time, Kris S and Sunday Silence, the latter being the sire of one of today’s top sires in Deep Impact.

-Another son of Turn-To became a successful sire was First Landing, as well as that one’s son Sir Gaylord.
+Another branch from Turn-To that became a successful sire line was First Landing, as well as that one’s son Sir Gaylord.
 Sir Gaylord sired many stakes winners including the great Epsom Derby winner Sir Ivor.
 Sir Ivor is found in the pedigrees of many champions through his exceptional daughters and his great son Sir Tristram.